Lastaapps/ctu-bi-pjp/README.md

 make
 ```

+**NOTE:** If you by any change encounter **yaml-bench** error with llvm-9, follow this guide: https://weliveindetail.github.io/blog/post/2019/12/02/apt-llvm-9-dev-yaml-bench.html .
+Sufficient workaround should be ``touch /usr/lib/llvm-9/bin/yaml-bench``

 **To rebuild:**
 ```
 cd build &&
 make
 ```
-Builded compiler outputs intermediate code from which LLVM can generate a binary.
+Builded compiler outputs intermediate code from which llvm can generate a binary.

 ## OS speficic problems: